-Flood of record requests hamper Oregon election officials
+Flood of record requests hampers Oregon election officials

 It’s not just in Oregon that elections officials are swamped by records requests.
 It’s also happening in many parts of the country.

-Fagan said her office will go to the Legislature to request a fulltime public records person to help deal with the requests received by the secretary of state and county elections officials.
+Fagan said her office will go to the Legislature to request a full-time public records person to help deal with the requests received by the secretary of state and county elections officials.